 Good luck with your closet organization project!
 Remember, the secret to organizing your closet is to break down the project by manageable tasks.
 Or if you are truly overwhelmed, you can always reach out to Fitz Just Right or Labelize It! for all your organizational needs!

 FJR is launching its custom label business called ‘Labelize It!’ on 5/24.
 Custom labels will be available on www.fitzjustright.com in 4 sizes, 18 Fonts and 16 Colors.
 The labels are custom cut vinyl and adhere (and easily remove) from any dry surface.
 Labeling your closet provides instant functionality.
 Anyone is able to help you neatly put away your dry cleaning and laundry.
 FJR’s labels also instantly elevate the look and aesthetic of closet space.
 Even our doubting clients have become total Converts and Label Loyalists.

 Suburbs 101 participates in affiliate programs including Amazon Associates Program and may earn from qualifying purchases.

 About Maura Fitzgerald

 Maura Fitzgerald was born in NYC and raised in Bronxville, NY.
-She holds a BA from Georgetown University and worked in Print and Digital Advertising Sales for 20 years at Forbes and Time Inc. Now Maura is the founder of Fitz Just Right (FJR), a Luxury Organizational Design Company servicing Westchester County September through June and Annapolis, MD in summer months.
+She holds a BA from Georgetown University and worked in Print and Digital Advertising Sales for 20 years at Forbes and Time Inc. Now Maura is the founder of Fitz Just Right (FJR), a Luxury Organizational Design Company servicing Westchester County from September through June and Annapolis, MD in the summer months.
 Maura and her husband love working for the weekends where they have non-stop action and fun with their 3 children….and everything isn’t always organized.
 She lives in Bronxville, NY with her husband and three children.
 Website: www.fitzjustright.com

 You May Also Be Interested in: